Closet Basics: Part 1 The Well-Organized Closet.

 Go ahead and very carefully open the closet door and stand well back until everything stops quaking.
-This may take a few seconds.
+This may take a few moments.
 Just be patient.

-This seems unnecessarily ruthless at first, but it will make your closet reorganizing so much easier and more meaningful.
+This may seem needlessly ruthless at first but it will make your closet reorganizing so much easier and more meaningful.

 Take out-of-season items, pack them into containers and store them in the attic or basement so that they are out of your closet but accessible when needed as the seasons change.

 Now you are ready to organize your closet.

 - Minimum 28 inches for overcoats and heavy jackets - 30 inches is better.

 - Minimum 24 inches for suits and dresses and other hanging clothing - 25 inches is better.